jantman/biweeklybudget/docs/source/getting_started.rst

 This app is developed against Python 3.6, but should work back to 2.7.
 It does not support Python3 < 3.3.

-Please note that, at the moment, two dependencies are installed via git in order to make use of un-merged pull requests that fix bugs; since
+Please note that, at the moment, one dependency is installed via git in order to make use of an un-merged pull request that fixes a bug; since installation doesn't support specifying git dependencies in ``setup.py``, you must install with ``requirements.txt`` directly:

 .. code-block:: bash